- Do not open or respond to online solicitations for personal information

 Online fraud is when someone poses as a legitimate company to obtain personal data and illegally conducts transactions on existing accounts.
 “Phishing” or “spoofing” are common methods to obtain sensitive information by using fake emails, websites or pop-up windows.

-Remember: Community Bank, N.A. will never send unsolicited email containing attachments or require customers to send personal information via email or pop-up windows.
-Any unsolicited request for Community Bank, N.A. account information you receive should be considered fraudulent and reported to us immediately.
+Remember: Community Bank will never send unsolicited email containing attachments or require customers to send personal information via email or pop-up windows.
+Any unsolicited request for Community Bank account information you receive should be considered fraudulent and reported to us immediately.

 - Ask for personal information